Many Christians don’t know just how good they’ve got it.

 The list of benefits goes on and on.
 We have forgiveness in him.
 We are perfect in him.
 We are reconciled through him.
 Peace, joy, provision, and everything besides, comes to us through our union with Jesus Christ.

-For in union with Christ you have become rich in all things … (1 Corinthians 1:5, GNB)
+For in union with Christ you have become rich in all things … (1 Cor 1:5, GNB)

 And my God will meet all your needs according to his glorious riches in Christ Jesus.
-(Philippians 4:19)
+(Php 4:19)

 The purpose of union